bi0sCTF 2024 - Writeups

 Flag: verboten{4C530001090312109353&0:2024-02-16-12-01-57}

-We are given an AD1 image file for our investigation, which can be analyzed using FTK Imager.
-I remembered learning about USB registries from other CTFs, so I did some research on what registries I should look out for and this blog mentioned that the serial ID of the USB and the timestamp of when it was plugged into the system can be located in HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Enum\USBSTOR.
+We are given an AD1 image to investigate.
+Researching online about USB forensics, I stumbled upon this blog that mentioned the serial ID of the USB and the timestamp of when it was plugged into the system can be located in HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Enum\USBSTOR

 verboten 2 [Forensics]